rafaqz/ModelParameters.jl/README.md

 ## Use case

-ModelParameters.jl is designed to help writing, physics/environmental/ecological models with heterogeneous structure and multiple formulation options.
+ModelParameters.jl is designed to help writing physics/environmental/ecological models with heterogeneous structure and multiple formulation options.

 Once these models grow beyond a certain complexity it becomes preferable to